Rhode Island Army National Guard: Colonial era

-The Rhode Island National Guard traces it origins to the earliest known colonial defensive force which was formed on May 13, 1638, and called the "Traine Band", in Portsmouth, Rhode Island.
-The new force was founded as, "Freemen as a militia subject to call and expected to perform certain military duties in the protection of the people."
+The Rhode Island National Guard traces it origins to May 13, 1638, when a trained band was raised in Portsmouth, Rhode Island.
+The unit was founded by "Freemen as a militia subject to call and expected to perform certain military duties in the protection of the people."
+This marked the beginning of the Rhode Island Militia, the official militia of the colony of Rhode Island and Providence Plantations.

-During the Colonial era, the organization of the Rhode Island Militia was fairly simple.
-Each town had at least one militia company commanded by a captain or a lieutenant.
-In May 1673 future governor John Cranston was appointed "captain in chief of the Colony Military Force".
-In 1675 Cranston was promoted to major.

-In 1683 the town companies were organized into two regiments – the Regiment of the Islands (i.e., Newport, Portsmouth, Jamestown and New Shoreham) and the Regiment of the Main (which covered the towns on the mainland of the colony).
-Each regiment originally was commanded by a major and the two majors presumably reported directly to the governor.
+During the colonial era, each city or town in Rhode Island had at least one militia company commanded by a captain or a lieutenant.
+In May 1673, future governor of Rhode Island John Cranston was appointed "captain in chief of the Colony Military Force" and two years later he was promoted to major.
+In 1683, Rhode Island's militia companies were organized into two regiments: the Regiment of the Islands and Regiment of the Main.
+Each regiment was upon its founding commanded by a major and both majors reported to the governor.

 In 1714 the Militia of the Island was designated the 1st Regiment and the Militia of the Main Land was designated the 2nd Regiment.
 The 1st Regiment consisted of six companies and the 2nd Regiment had nine companies.
 The number of companies in each town varied with its population with Newport and Providence having three apiece.
 In 1719 the rank of the regimental commanders was increased to colonel.
 In 1731, a regiment was formed for each of the three then existing counties Newport, Providence and Kings which were designed the 1st, 2nd and 3d regiments respectively.
 The Newport County regiment had six companies, Providence County had 13 companies and Kings County had 9 companies.

 American Revolution

-The Rhode Island Militia undertook its first military actions against England on July 19, 1769, when they sunk the British schooner HMS Liberty in Newport, Rhode Island.
-Three years later, on the night of June 10, 1772, now under Captain Abraham Whipple's command, the militia seized and burned the British schooner in Narragansett Bay.
-On April 22, 1775, following the Battles of Lexington and Concord in Massachusetts, the Rhode Island General Assembly created a 1,500 man "Army of Observation" under the command of Brigadier General Nathanael Greene and sent them to Boston to serve in the new Continental Army under General George Washington.
-Major General James Mitchell Varnum was also involved in the war effort.
-In July 1777, Captain William Barton, with a hand-picked force, kidnapped British General Richard Prescott from Newport, Rhode Island and 3,000 enemy soldiers, in order to have someone high enough to swap to get captured American General Charles Lee back from the British.

-Over twenty Rhode Island units had fought for independence including the First Rhode Island Continentals who stood at Yorktown for the surrender of British General Cornwallis.
-After the war, the militia reorganized into five brigades: the Bristol County, the Kent County, the Newport County, the Providence County, and the Washington County Brigades.
+During the American Revolution, Rhode Island militia sunk the Royal Navy schooner HMS Liberty in Newport, Rhode Island in response to the vessel carrying out anti-smuggling operations.
+On the night of June 10, 1772, another group of Rhode Island militia under Abraham Whipple seized and burned the British naval schooner in Narragansett Bay for the same reason.
+On April 22, 1775, following the Battles of Lexington and Concord in Massachusetts, the Rhode Island General Assembly raised a 1,500-strong "Army of Observation" under Brigadier General Nathanael Greene and sent it to Boston to serve in the newly-formed Continental Army under General George Washington.
+Another prominent Rhode Island Militia officer in the Revolutionary War was Major General James Mitchell Varnum, who fought in multiple major battles of the war.
+In July 1777, Captain William Barton led a detachment of 40 men which kidnapped British General Richard Prescott from Newport, Rhode Island to exchanged the captive American General Charles Lee After the war ended in 1783, the Rhode Island Militia was reorganized into five brigades: the Bristol County, the Kent County, the Newport County, the Providence County, and the Washington County Brigades.